JessIsSilly/zoomie/README.md

 # Zoomie

-Zoomie is a python script/app that allows you to host a server so you can access Apple Foundation Models on other devices, or as an API for stuff like Apple XCode
+Zoomie is a python script/app that allows you to host a server so you can access Apple Foundation Models on other devices, or as an API for stuff like Apple Xcode.
+This is possible through the use of Apples Python SDK for their Foundation Models.
+On top of this, it also uses a custom wrapper I wrote to make calling it easier.
+This project is meant for people who want to mess around and experiment with Apples Foundation Models.

 ## Important Note!
-1. I cannot at all build the app.
-I'm still looking into it.
-If you came from Stardance, please look at the newest dev log ("Regarding feedback")
-2. Zoomie will ONLY work on Macs with support for Apple intelligence.
+Zoomie will ONLY work on Macs with support for Apple intelligence.
 This is because of Apples requirements for Apple Foundation Models.

 # Features:
 Features of Zoomie include